paule999/ESP-01-Based-Smart-Water-Spray-Controller/README.md

 <img width="1190" height="845" alt="Based Smart Spray Controller_3" src="https://github.com/user-attachments/assets/fdd5bba5-dc07-4a04-843a-0585a9b0abd6" />
 <img width="1190" height="845" alt="Based Smart Spray Controller_5" src="https://github.com/user-attachments/assets/19ed2201-7a13-4114-9a57-92671b13be93" />
 <img width="1190" height="845" alt="Based Smart Spray Controller_1" src="https://github.com/user-attachments/assets/e5324d1b-6a76-4dea-83e9-14410d417785" />

+As this was a very quick throw it together project to keep a 3 y.o. interested & happy it is very rough and ready! it has, though, proved to work even better than I'd expected.